-- 4.54 Wylfa is situated within the Anglesey Coastline Landscape Character Area (LCA) Number 01.
-The landscape of this area is characterised by an open, remote, rugged rural coastline with low cliffs and coves and intermittent old and new industrial sites. - 4.55 There are panoramic vistas across the area from mountains to the east and west and across an undeveloped seascape.
-Land cover is dominated by enclosed farmland and areas of moor and heath.
-The Anglesey Coast Path, a popular regional tourist route, runs through this area. - 4.56 The existing Wylfa power station, its power lines and inland wind power generators, can be found in an area of the countryside locally designated as a Special Landscape Area.
-It is sandwiched between, but outside, areas of nationally designated landscape. - 4.57 A small area of the Anglesey Area of Outstanding Natural Beauty (AONB) overlaps the nominated site in the northwest.
+- 4.53 The existing Wylfa power station, its power lines and inland wind power generators, can be found in an area of the countryside locally designated as a Special Landscape Area.
+It is sandwiched between, but outside, areas of nationally designated landscape. - 4.54 A small area of the Anglesey Area of Outstanding Natural Beauty (AONB) overlaps the nominated site in the northwest.
 The North Anglesey Heritage Coast extends around the majority of the coastline, but does not include the length immediately adjoining the nominated site (the Heritage Coast designation stops at Porth y Gwanhog west of the nominated site, and starts again east of the site at Trwyn n Penrhyn).
-There is also potential for intervisibility with the Amlwch and Parys Mountain Landscape of Outstanding Historic Interest, 8km to the east.
-The Snowdonia National Park is located 36km to the south. - 4.58 The CCW Tranquil Areas Map identifies the nominated site as lying within Zones B (countryside subject to significant traffic intrusion and other equivalent disturbance) and Zones C (countryside somewhat disturbed by light traffic noise, small settlements etc.38)
+There is also potential for intervisibility with the Parys Mountains, 8km to the east, which are identified on the Cadw Register of Areas of Outstanding and Special Historic Landscape34.
+The Snowdonia National Park is located 36km to the south.